 Another trend to consider for portrait Screenshots is a Panoramic Gallery in which a design spans two or more App Preview Screenshots.
 This tactic is used to entice visitors to scroll through the Gallery and encourage additional engagement.

-For iOS Galleries, use this guide to avoid design-related issues associated with Panoramic Screenshots.
-Unfortunately, it’s a little more complicated on Google Play since they allow you to upload varying Screenshot sizes and ratios.
-Feel free to contact us if you need help with creating Panoramic Galleries on Google Play.
+For iOS Galleries, check out our Panoramic Screenshot guide to avoid design-related issues associated with Panoramic Screenshots.
+It’s a little more complicated on Google Play since they allow you to upload varying Screenshot sizes and ratios.

 At this point, you’ve solidified the most impactful messages you want to showcase in your Screenshot Gallery, and you’ve determined how you’re going to creatively communicate that content through unique design—all supported by strong hypotheses.
 Those are the building blocks of an effective Screenshot test.